xctechcz/UDP-Forwarder-Script---Power-Shell/README.md

 License

-This project is available under the [chosen license].
+This project is available under the GPL-3.0 license.
 If desired, include a link to the specific license here.

 This description now includes the reason for the script’s creation, providing context for its use and importance.